PipedreamHQ/pipedream/docs/docs/workflows/events/README.md

 We use Amazon SES to receive emails for the email trigger.
 You can find the shape of the event in the [SES docs](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-notifications-contents.html).

-### `raw_event`
+## `steps.trigger.raw_event`

-In addition to the formatted object we expose in `event`, you have access to the raw, protocol-specific data from the event, as well.
+In addition to the formatted object we expose in `steps.trigger.event`, you have access to the raw, protocol-specific data from the event, as well.

 You can access this data in `steps.trigger.raw_event`.
 The contents also vary with the trigger type:

-- HTTP : scheme, URI, and base64-encoded raw payload.
+- HTTP : The base64-encoded representation of the raw payload, along with the full incoming URI.
 - Cron Scheduler : same as `event`.
 - Email : same as `event`.

-### `steps.trigger.context`
+## `steps.trigger.context`

 `steps.trigger.event` and `steps.trigger.raw_event` both contain your event's **data**. `steps.trigger.context` contains _metadata_ about the workflow and the invocation tied to this event.